Edric-Matwiejew/QuOp_MPI/README.rst

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

-You will be prompted for your user password on installing the homebrew dependencies and on installing homebrew itself.
+You will be prompted for your user password on installing the Homebrew dependencies and on installing Homebrew itself.

 Next, install the GNU compiler collection, python3 + pip3, MPI, and utilities required to download and configure QuOp_MPI’s dependencies.